Cheryl Wills – Weekend Evening Anchor

 In recognition of her outstanding health reporting, Cheryl received an honorary doctorate degree from New York College of Health Professions in May of 2005.

-She is also the recipient of a CUNY Medical School achievement award, and has won awards for outstanding reporting from various medical societies and community and professional groups.
+She is also the recipient of a CUNY Medical School Achievement Award, and has won numerous journalism awards from groups like The Associated Press, The New York Press Club and she won The Front Page Award from The Newswomen’s Club of New York.
 In February of 2010, McDonald's honored Cheryl as one of its broadcasting legends in a regional ad campaign seen in hundreds of its restaurants.
+In 2015 McDonald’s again honored her with the first-ever Harold Dow Lifetime Achievement Award, in recognition of extraordinary and unparalleled contributions to broadcast media.

-Cheryl’s father died in September of 1980 in a terrible motorcycle accident.
-Cheryl, who was raised in Queens, dedicates her work as a television journalist to the memory of her dad, one of New York’s Bravest.
+Cheryl, who was born and raised in Queens, dedicates her work as a television journalist to the memory of her dad, one of New York’s Bravest.